Helping Students Learn through Grief

 Teachers are often first responders to tragedy.
-They work with students who are experiencing individual loss.
-Students may ask teachers about large-scale crises, like natural disasters, shootings, or vehicle collisions.
-Teachers need to be prepared for these situations.
+They work with students who are experiencing individual loss, or processing large-scale crises, like natural disasters, shootings, or vehicle collisions.
+Teachers need to be prepared for how to handle these situations.

-“If you’re capable of feeling love, you’re capable of feeling loss,” says Mousseau.
+“If you’re capable of feeling love, you’re capable of feeling loss,” she adds.

 Children may express grief differently than adults.
 They might be distracted in class and unable to focus on their assignments.
 Subjects they already found difficult may become even more challenging.
-A loss shouldn’t be used as an excuse for bad behaviour or not meeting expectations, says Mousseau.
-It does mean, though, that teachers may need to creatively help students meet those expectations, such as giving them extra time for assignments, allowing them to work in a quiet place, or changing the structure of tests, she says.
+However, a loss shouldn’t be used as an excuse for bad behaviour or not meeting expectations, says Mousseau.

 It is also important to use words like “death” and “dying” and avoid phrases like “went to sleep.”
 These figures of speech are misleading, and they can also frighten children, says Thomson.
-For example, a child may become scared to sleep if that phrase is used as a euphemism for death, she says.
+For example, a child may become scared to sleep if that phrase is used as a euphemism for death.

 Teachers should also prepare classmates of the grieving student, and refrain from sharing information about the loss unless they have the student and family’s permission, says Mousseau.
 Students have to be involved in deciding how they want their classmates to find out about the loss—if they want to tell the class, or if they’d rather someone make the announcement for them.
 They also need to decide how they want their classmates to respond—if they want to answer questions about what’s happened, or if they’d rather not talk about it.

 The plan may change, says Mousseau, and teachers should take their cues from the students.
-This “puts students in the driver’s seat,” explains Mousseau, and can help strengthen the relationship between teachers and students.
-It also “helps give (students) some control over something that they’ve actually had very little control over,” she says.
+This “puts students in the driver’s seat,” she explains, and can help strengthen the relationship between teachers and students.
+It also “helps give [students] some control over something that they’ve actually had very little control over,” she says.

-Current situations may trigger painful memories.
+Certain situations may trigger painful memories.
 Graduations, celebrations, and holidays like Mother’s Day or Father’s Day may be more difficult for children whose parents have died.
-Students who have had siblings pass away may find it difficult when they reach the same age, says Thomson.
+Students who have had siblings pass away may find it difficult when they reach the same age, Thomson notes.

 The lifelong nature of grief is one reason why students need to learn to talk about it well, and to find support from others.

-It’s common for people to ask, “Why Me?” when something bad happens, says Thomson.
+It’s common for people to ask, “Why me?” when something bad happens, says Thomson.
 Sometimes, this can lead to thinking no one else has experienced loss.
-“The reality is, it’s not only you,” says Thomson.
+“The reality is, it’s not only you,” she says.
 “Other people have very similar experiences.”

-One of the goals of Rainbows For All Children is to give students a support group they can turn to later, she says.
+One of the goals of Rainbows For All Children is to give students a support group they can turn to later, Thomson explains.
 When students learn that their peers have had similar experiences, they may feel less alone and learn strategies for coping with overwhelming emotions.

-Teachers and other students need to avoid making quick comparisons of grief, or using clichés like “I know how you feel,” says Mousseau.
-“Truthfully, no one really does know just how anyone else feels,” she says.
+Teachers and other students need to avoid making quick comparisons of grief, or using clichés like “I know how you feel,” Mousseau advises.
+“Truthfully, no one really does know just how anyone else feels.”

 The ways teachers respond to an individual student’s loss can also be helpful when responding to larger tragedies in the community or elsewhere.

-Clear language is also important when talking about these events.
-Mousseau says teachers should stick to the facts when discussing these situations, and avoid injecting their own fears or political opinions into the conversations.
+Clear language is important when talking about these events.
+Mousseau recommends teachers stick to the facts, and avoid injecting their own fears or political opinions into the conversations.

 Recovering from a group tragedy also takes time.
 Shannon Noble, Assistant Superintendent of the Fort McMurray Public School District in Alberta, says the district has a five-year plan to help schools recover from the fires that devastated the community two years ago.
 The first year focused on making sure teachers had the physical resources they needed to teach and help students respond to triggers.
 The second year focused more on understanding the psychological impacts of the traumatic event.